12 Domino’s hacks for free and cheap food

-But you can also get creative and invent your own pizza.
+You can also get creative and invent your own pizza.
 If you're looking for a tasty recommendation, we regularly swap out the sweetcorn on the Chicken Feast for bacon rashers or onions!
 Much better.

 Save money on potato wedges

 We've heard reports of Domino's staff visiting the local supermarket when they've run out of wedges, so don't pay more than you have to.
-Interestingly enough, Nando's also uses McCain chips in their meals.
+Interestingly enough, Nando's also uses McCain chips in its meals.

 Use 'Create Your Own' to make a cheaper Margherita

 Don't even think about clicking 'Margherita' from the main menu.
 Use Create Your Own to customise your pizza and have it cheaper.

 A large Margherita pizza off their main menu will set you back £20.99, but choosing a large 'Create Your Own', with Classic Crust, Tomato Sauce and Mozzarella will cost you £1 less: £19.99.

 Unfortunately, though, you're unable to stack these discounts together – so pick whichever is highest on the day of your order.Looking for life hacks?
 We know of loads.

 Have you ever tried pairing chicken breast strips with smoked bacon rashers and peppers?
 It's got to be one of the best combos out there, and it's not even on the main menu.